 Adapt to the Audience

-Build a strong relationship with the audience by establishing credibility and projecting your company’s brand image.
-Use a conversational tone, plain English, and an appropriate voice to deliver the message.
+It is also in this step where we want to build a strong relationship with the audience by establishing credibility.
+We use a conversational tone, plain English, and an appropriate voice to deliver the message.

 Compose the Message